New Year, New Home: Get on the property ladder in 2024

-With property prices on the increase and cost of living concerns, many potential purchasers will be feeling priced out of the market in their local area – but there are alternatives routes to homeownership that could work for you!
+With property prices on the increase and cost of living concerns, many aspiring buyers will be feeling priced out of the property market in the area where they live – but there are alternatives routes to homeownership that could work for you.

 Can you afford to buy a home?